Share via

 Version differences: Version 0: These fields were not defined in version 0.
 If the size of a version 0 OS/2 table extends beyond the usWinDescent field, additional data beyond the usWinDescent field should be ignored.

 Version 1: Bit 8 was not assigned in version 1.
-All other currently-assigned bits were defined in version 1.
+All other currently assigned bits were defined in version 1.

-Version 2 and later: All currently-assigned bits were defined in version 2.
+Version 2 and later: All currently assigned bits were defined in version 2.

 sxHeight

-Description: This metric specifies the distance between the baseline and the approximate height of non-ascending lowercase letters measured in FUnits.
+Description: This metric specifies the distance between the baseline and the approximate height of non-ascending lowercase letters measured in font design units.
 This value would normally be specified by a type designer but in situations where that is not possible, for example when a legacy font is being converted, the value may be set equal to the top of the unscaled and unhinted glyph bounding box of the glyph encoded at U+0078 (LATIN SMALL LETTER X).
 If no glyph is encoded in this position the field should be set to 0.

 This metric, if specified, can be used in font substitution: the xHeight value of one font can be scaled to approximate the apparent size of another.